 Monitoring of Jersey's groundwater

-The Environmental Protection Team monitors both quality and quantity of groundwater.
+The Land Re4source Management team monitors both quality and quantity of groundwater.

 Currently, 46 sites are monitored for quality twice a year.
 Field analysis is carried out at each site for: